agriogata/lasalpujarras-page/pages/05.Projects/08.workshop-biogas/default.en.md

 <div class="welcome">
-As contribution to the actual protest again the <a href="http://dinoalastorres.org/"> high tension tower <a> we would like to invite you to project of local energy production. from the people for the people.
+As contribution to the actual protest again the <a href="http://dinoalastorres.org/"> high tension tower <a> we would like to invite you to projects of local energy production. from the people for the people.
     </div>